LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - Changed the OptionTrigger to OptionTriggerPer.
 The Option Trigger is now a floating value based on the overall value of account

 #### Option Writer Module - Date 10.30.2021
-- Added cofiguration item "PNLTRIGGERPER" that is used to set percentage of Net Liquidity as target start for position ready for Options.
+- Added configuration item "PNLTRIGGERPER" that is used to set percentage of Net Liquidity as target start for position ready for Options.
 Default is set to 0.1%.
 - System will adjust entry target based on overall account value
 - Added option profit targets reporting of 90% for Hedge Positions and 50% for Naked Options to statistics download "Hedge_Stat.bin" script